Apple fixes security hole reportedly used to hack an iPhone - NewsBreak

 “If Pegasus was only being used against criminals and terrorists, we never would have found this stuff,” said Marczak.

 Facebook’s WhatsApp was also allegedly targeted by an NSO zero-click exploit.
-In October 2019, Facebook sued NSO in U.S. federal court for allegedly targeting some 1,400 users of the encrypted messaging service with spyware.
+In October 2019, for allegedly targeting some 1,400 users of the encrypted messaging service with spyware.

 One case involved the fiancee of Washington Post journalist Jamal Khashoggi just four days after he was killed in the Saudi Consulate in Istanbul in 2018.
 The CIA attributed the murder to the Saudi government.